johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   semifinal-runningorder: 13
   final-runningorder: 2
   commentary: |
-    This is fun and has a bit of pace to it, but it's also a bit repetitive.
+    This is fun and has a bit of pace to it, but it’s also a bit repetitive.

     Now I know that sounds stupid: of course there is repetition.
 But the difference between a good and a great song is *flare* as things progress.
 This lacks a *wow* moment.